 Other highly effective pesticides tested were named as flufenoxuron and abamectin.

-The study concluded; ”In the present study it was found that organophosphates have low activities at high dosage and return low security index values in comparison with synergized pyrethroids.
-This means that restrictions on the use of organophosphates will have no influence on future mite control”.
+The study concluded; 'In the present study it was found that organophosphates have low activities at high dosage and return low security index values in comparison with synergised pyrethroids.
+This means that restrictions on the use of organophosphates will have no influence on future mite control'.
 The safety of organophosphates on the environment and human health is a concern.

-Allergic conditions which can be caused by mite exposure include rhinitis, sinusitis, asthma, hypersensitive pneumonia, extrinsic allergic alveolitis, conjunctivitis, urticaria, eczema, dermatitis, anaphylaxis, angioedema, allergic and migraine headache, and certain gastrointestinal disorders in which IgE-mediated allergy are involved.
+Allergic conditions which can be associated with mite exposure include rhinitis, sinusitis, asthma, hypersensitive pneumonia, extrinsic allergic alveolitis, conjunctivitis, urticaria, eczema, dermatitis, anaphylaxis, angioedema, allergic and migraine headache, and certain gastrointestinal disorders in which IgE-mediated allergy are involved.